-Cranberry Relish is easy to make and you can plan for making a night or two early.
+Cranberry Relish is easy to make and you can plan ahead making it a night or two early.
 Store in an air-tight container for up to a week.
 The citrus acts as a natural preservative.
 Really though, cranberries are so easy to cook down that it doesn’t add much hassle to make the relish the day of.

 Adapting our Honey Cranberry Relish